 1. This precinct is bounded by the Princes Highway, Farrell Road and Hopetoun Street.
-The precinct contains the Bulli Police Station and Court House which is an item of environmental heritage, under the LEP.
+The precinct contains the Bulli Police Station and Court House which is an item of environmental heritage, under Wollongong Local Environmental Plan 2009.

-3. A minimum six (6) metre front building line setback shall be provided for any building in this precinct.
+4. A minimum 6 metre front building line setback shall be provided for any building in this precinct.

-4. The ground floor and first floor levels of any new building upon the site may incorporate a zero side setback and a minimum six (6) metre rear setback.
+The ground floor and first floor levels of any new building upon the site may incorporate a zero side setback and a minimum 6 metre rear setback.

-5. Any car parking areas for development within this precinct shall be provided with direct vehicular access from either Farrell Road or Hopetoun Street.
+6. Any car parking areas for development within this precinct shall be provided with direct vehicular access from either Farrell Road or Hopetoun Street.
 Direct vehicular access to the Princes Highway will not be supported, except where alternative access arrangements are not physically capable of being provided from either Farrell Road or Hopetoun Street.

-1. This precinct is bounded by the Princes Highway, Hopetoun Street to the north and Russell Street to the south.
+This precinct is bounded by the Princes Highway, Hopetoun Street to the north and Russell Street